Who We Serve

 - will seek grants and corporate funding encouraging corporate social responsibility

-- PAGCG was awarded 1st place as the Best Networking Group in Montgomery County by Montco Happening
+- we were awarded 1st place as the Best Networking Group in Montgomery County by Montco Happening in 2020

-- PAGCG was awarded the SCORE Small Business Award at the in 2020
+- we were awarded the SCORE Small Business Award Winner in 2020

 Our Value Proposition Statement